This post may contain affiliate links, please see my disclosure policy for details.

 Araucana

-Araucana are more rare than Ameraucanas and harder to find.
-Their main distinctive feature is that they they have no tails.
-But they do have prominent ear tufts.
+But they do have prominent ear tufts like the Ameraucana.
 They are also a pure breed and have been recognized by the APA since 1976.

-The Araucana originated in Chile most likely and come in five colors including black, white, duckwing silver and golden.
+The Araucana originated in Chile, most likely, and comes in five colors including black, white, duckwing silver and golden.
 They are the breed that the Ameraucana was developed from.

 • Pea comb